KIT-HYD/Hy2DL/README.md

 Access the new repository here: [Hy2DL](https://github.com/eduardoAcunaEspinoza/Hy2DL).

 What's New in the Updated Repository:
--Optimized folder structure: Now follows standard Python package guidelines.
+-**Optimized folder structure**: Now follows standard Python package guidelines.
--Benchmark tests: Comparison of our library against other studies from scientific literature.
+-**Benchmark tests**: Comparison of our library against other studies from scientific literature.
--New Models: We have implemented a new model to handle daily/hourly data.
+-**New Models**: We have implemented a new model to handle daily/hourly data.
--Improved documentation: Easier to understand, with detailed instructions.
+-**Improved documentation**: Easier to understand, with detailed instructions.
--Pip Installer: Coming soon!
+-**Pip Installer**: Coming soon!

 All future updates and developments will take place in the new repository.